MaximOprea/labss/README.md

-My name is Maxik, you're welcome to my world!
+My name is Maxik, you're welcome to my github-world!